fluff-shark/go-environment-configs/README.md

 ```

 Set some environment variables in your shell.
-The names will be derived from your Struct's names.
+The names will be derived from your Struct's field names.

 ```sh
 export MYAPP_MAIN_PORT=80